 Have you ever asked yourself these questions?
 While in your eyes parenting may seem easy for other parents, keep in mind those parents may be thinking the same about you.

-For those times when it’s impossible not to feel the pressures of parenting on your shoulders, Karen offers a few expert tips that could help you cope with the situation:
+For those times when it’s impossible not to feel the pressures of parenting on your shoulders, below are tips that could help you cope with the situation:

 1. Reflect on your feelings

 Be honest with yourself and ask yourself a few questions, like: “Are people really analysing your parenting skills?
 Or are you hearing it through a judgement frame where you think it’s about you, when really it’s just a couple of people reflecting on their day.”

 When you’re feeling vulnerable and comparing yourself with other parents, you can reflect on what’s currently happening in your life that might make you feel the way you do.
 It takes a bit of honesty and introspection to figure out what’s really going on, but you can do it.

 Making assumptions about other parents’ choices and the reasoning behind those choices might be an easy thing to do.
 However, trying to put yourself in those parents’ shoes might reveal that parenting decisions are not easy to make, and there is no “tested and true” solution to raising a child.